Address book

 MASTER'S DEGREE THESIS

-It is possible to write a bibliographic thesis on topics concerning Internet / Social Network Use Disorder, in the context of Affective Neuroscience and Clinical Psychophysiology.
+It is possible to write a bibliographic thesis on emotional information processing in psychopathology, in the context of Affective Neuroscience and Clinical Psychophysiology.

 The drafting of a bibliographic thesis requires an articulated critical analysis of the scientific literature relating to the subject matter of the thesis and not a purely descriptive account of the state of the art.